alpersonalwebsite/ants/diary-2022.md

 | 🦗 🍯 | Temnothorax Rugatulus (38) | |
 -->

+## December 19

+I started my travel.
+I'm returning on January 5, 2023.

 ## December 17

+* I found the `Camponotus Fragilis` (7) Queen dead.
+* I cleaned all the colonies including the ones in formicariums.
+* I moved the colony `Myrmecocystus Mexicanus` (20) to a big THA formicarium.
+  They didn't have more space. ???
+Check that it was 20 and not 21.
+* I left them food (crickets, seeds, roses)and water to cover 2 or 3 weeks of absence.

 | Care |  Colony | Notes |
 |---|---|---|